sbmlteam/sbmlteam.github.io/site/content/documents/elaborations/metaid_syntax/_index.md

 +++ # -*- mode: html -*-
 ######################################################################
-title = "The syntax of 'metaid' values in SBML" date  = 2019-04-06
+title  = "The syntax of 'metaid' values in SBML" date   = 2019-04-06 layout = "single"
 ######################################################################
 +++